 Professional, Caring Staff

 A team of cardiac nurses and exercise physiologists monitors your heart rate and rhythm and guides your progression.
-Blood pressure, blood sugar (for those with diabetes), and EKG are assessed during each visit.
+Blood pressure, blood sugar (for those with diabetes), and EKG (for those without peripheral arterial disease) are assessed during each visit.
 Exercise is tailored to a participant's needs and physical capability.
 The cardiac rehabilitation team stays in close contact with your physician regarding your progression.